The "easiest" way to change

 What distractions?

-My hunger, my physical pain, external noise.
-The list is very long and my mind cannot be closed to these distractions coming in.
-If I could close my mind to them, I wouldn’t need to ignore.
-But I would quickly die because deciding to close my mind, or not close it, is far too slow to keep up with the many things that will kill me: things like gravity which causes me to fall if I don’t pay attention when I walk down stairs or down a hill; or infections that get out of control when I accidentally cut my skin or vehicles on the roads I have to cross.
-The list is long.
-Thus, distractions, including these threats to my life, need to be allowed to be part of the stream of my thoughts.
+But I would quickly die because the speed of deciding to close my mind, or not close it, is far too slow to keep up with the many things that will kill me: things like gravity which causes me to fall if I don’t pay attention when I walk down stairs or down a hill; or infections that can get out of control when I accidentally cut my skin; or vehicles on the roads I have to cross.
+Thus, distractions, including threats to my life, need to be allowed to be part of the stream of my thoughts.

 What’s a stream of thoughts?